jmhendricks/PhotoBooth/README.md

 # PhotoBooth
 Photo Booth for Work Party with GPIO
-This code started at http://www.drumminhands.com/2014/06/15/raspberry-pi-photo-booth/ http://www.drumminhands.com/2014/06/15/raspberry-pi-photo-booth/ is a great step-by-step tutorial.

-I made a lot of tweaks and did not document them due to time constraints.

-Video of rough version working at https://www.youtube.com/watch?v=m6BxZaMYbJI
+I made a tweaks additions but did not document them due to time constraints.
+The final version was put into a wooden box and did very well at a few events.
+A video of the maquette rough version working at https://www.youtube.com/watch?v=m6BxZaMYbJI

+This code started at http://www.drumminhands.com/2014/06/15/raspberry-pi-photo-booth/ where they have a great step-by-step tutorial.